England

 Mischief in downtown outside of the Horse Guards Parade in downtown London.

-Make no mistake — this post almost certainly will not offer any unique travel tips for London, as the online resources are substantial.
+Make no mistake — this post almost certainly will not offer any unique tips for travelling London as the online resources are substantial.
 But if you’re interested the ramblings of a journalist who has lived in colonized countries, and for the first time, is visiting their colonizer, do read on.
-I promise at least a handful of colourful opinions about London you won’t find on TripAdvisor or Lonely Planet.
+I promise at least a handful of colourful, unsolicited opinions you won’t find on TripAdvisor or Lonely Planet.

-London had never been high on my list of places to see, at least not while I had youth, foolishness and a minimum wage salary on my side.
-But in April, the opportunity to visit with free accommodations landed in my lap, and I couldn’t say no to watching my sweet, suburbanite mother navigate an unknown European metropolis.
+London had never been high on my list of places to see, at least not while I had youth, foolishness and a minimum wage salary.
+But in April, an opportunity to visit with free accommodations landed in my lap, and I couldn’t say no to watching my sweet, suburban mother navigate an unknown European metropolis.

 Admiralty Arch, Trafalgar Square, London